// Remove Clearing button

 Course overview

-You'll build on your knowledge of the culture, literature, history and society of the countries where your languages are spoken, gaining a firm foundation of how language works, its structure and its history.
+You'll be immersed in the study of global cultures and societies of the countries where your chosen languages are spoken, gaining a firm foundation of how language works, its structure and its history.

 You will apply your knowledge and skills to strengthen your fluency in your chosen languages.